PureFallen/NGSPSECount/README.md

 # NGSPSECount
 A python script which keeps track of enemies killed during an PSE in PSO2:NGS.
 That's it.

-The code has been thrown together in a couple of minutes.
-It is just supposed to work, it is not going to win any engineering awards.
-The code performance is questionable.
-I know.

 ![image](https://user-images.githubusercontent.com/68307987/163992942-83caf225-2cf0-4478-8d73-3750657cf9ac.png)

 # Why?